Skip to main content

 • have mail-in application forms readily and always available at public offices and libraries, as well as allow political parties and other organizations to distribute forms;

-• ensure that the offices are conveniently located at a variety of public sites during hours suitable for the working public, and that the forms will always be accepted;
+• ensure that the offices are conveniently located at a variety of public sites during hours

-• publicize widely the dates for voter registration, where forms may be obtained and the office hours for these locations; and
+• publicize widely the dates for voter registration, where forms may be obtained and the

-• purge and maintain an accurate statewide voter database
+• purge and maintain an accurate statewide voter database;

 As stated in the Constitution of the State of Indiana, registration should be open to citizens who are at least eighteen years of age at Election Day and have resided in the precinct for thirty days before the election.